cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 > [!IMPORTANT]
 > The [Loop unrolling optimization](optimizations/LOOP-UNROLLING.markdown) may unroll a loop inside an atomic section, essentially removing the loop and making the code compatible with an atomic section.
 However, when the optimization doesn't take place, either because of space constraints or because the optimization is disabled, the atomic section will no longer compile.
 Use loops within atomic sections with caution.

+Atomic sections may be nested and may contain calls to atomic functions.
+In this case, the protection is applied to the topmost atomic section.
+A separate atomic section is created for cases when the function is called outside an active atomic section.

 ### Atomic blocks